crate/crate/README.rst

 Installation
 ============

-Download the latest version of crate, unpack it and start it:
+Download the latest version of Crate, unpack it and start it:

  $ bin/crate